ticoders/ticoders/README.md

 🔭 Current Projects

-Community Dinner: I'm currently working on an initiative to bring people together through the loce of food.
+Community Dinner: I'm currently working on an initiative to bring people together through the love of food.

 👯 Looking to Collaborate